 - Be aware of the need to explore ways to share intimacy without sex.

 - Intimacy in a relationship doesn’t just happen.
 It is built up over time.

 - Abuse or violence in a relationship destroys trust and intimacy and signals that the relationship is in trouble.

-Intimacy in a relationship is a feeling of being close and emotionally connected.
+Intimacy in a relationship is a feeling of being close, and emotionally connected and supported.
 It means being able to share a whole range of thoughts, feelings and experiences that we have as human beings.
-It involves being open and talking through your thoughts and emotions, letting your guard down, and showing someone else how you feel and what your hopes and dreams are.
+It involves being open and talking through your thoughts and emotions, letting your guard down (being vulnerable), and showing someone else how you feel and what your hopes and dreams are.

 Intimacy in relationships

 Intimacy is achieved when we become close to someone else and are reassured that we are loved and accepted for who we are.
 Children usually develop intimacy with parents and peers.
 As adults, we seek intimacy in close relationships with other adults, friends, family and with a partner.

 For many couples, ‘making love’ involves a sense of intimacy and emotional closeness.
 An intimate sexual relationship involves trust and being vulnerable with each other.
 Closeness during sex is also linked to other forms of intimacy.

 However, it is important to share a whole range of emotions with a partner; otherwise some people begin to feel lonely and isolated regardless of how good their sexual experiences may be.
 Explore ways to share love and affection without sex and remember that sex includes many forms of physical contact.
 Often, the more a couple is intimate with each other in ways other than sex, the more fulfilling their sex life becomes.

 Difficulties in creating intimacy